 I had read about the World’s Original Marmalade Awards and decided to broaden my self-taught skills and make marmalade.

-I learned that Huerta Ave Maria organic Seville oranges were the best for marmalade so I bought my first batch and made a variety of marmalades and entered the competition.
+I learned that Gospa Citrus organic Seville oranges were the best for marmalade so I bought my first batch and made a variety of marmalades and entered the competition.
 I was awarded my very first Gold for my organic Seville orange marmalade along with Silver and Bronze too.

 Continuing my success using these magical organic Seville’s I have been fortunate to attain many further awards including the most prestigious Double Gold.